UBC-NLP/megacov/README.md

 # Download the Data

 ## Data Usage Agreement
 - **Mega-COV** is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
-By using the dataset, you agree to abide by the stipulations in the license, remain in compliance with Twitter’s Terms of Service, and cite related [paper](https://arxiv.org/pdf/2005.06012.pdf).
+By using the dataset, you agree to abide by the stipulations in the license, remain in compliance with Twitter’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), and cite the related paper ([Mega-COV: A Billion-Scale Dataset of 65 Languages For COVID-19](https://arxiv.org/abs/2005.06012)).
 (Please see citation section in the end of this README).

 ## Download
 - **Mega-COV** *V0.1* comprises ~ 566M tweet IDs